Ronald Anderson

 Ronald Eugene Anderson (June 14, 1941 – December 21, 2020), also known as Ron Anderson, was an American sociologist.
-He was a Professor Emeritus at University of Minnesota in Twin Cities where he taught sociology from 1968 to 2005.
+He was a professor emeritus at University of Minnesota in Twin Cities where he taught sociology from 1968 to 2005.
 His early work focused on social and institutional factors shaping the diffusion of technology-based teaching.
 Since 2007, his work has focused on web-based compassion and world suffering.

 Personal life

+Anderson was born on Flag Day, June 14, 1941 in Sikeston, Missouri.
+He was the second of four children born to Merlin Anderson (1911–2000) and his wife Eleanor (née Stafford; 1912–2009).

+He traveled with the family to Africa.
+His parents' were medical missionaries in Addis Ababa, Ethiopia from 1944 to 1953.
-While born in Sikeston, Missouri, from 1944 to 1953 he lived in Addis Ababa, Ethiopia.
-He graduated from La Sierra University in Riverside, CA with a BA in psychology, and from Stanford University with a PhD in sociology in 1970.
-In 1968, he accepted a faculty position at the University of Minnesota and still resides in the Minneapolis area.

-Anderson died on December 21, 2020, at the age of 79.
+He graduated from high school at Upper Columbia Academy in 1958; then graduated from college at La Sierra University in Riverside, CA with a BA in psychology in 1962, and from Stanford University with a PhD in sociology in 1970.
+In 1968, he accepted a faculty position at the University of Minnesota where he lived and worked until retirement.
+He died on December 21, 2020, at the age of 79.

+Ron was married twice and had two children, Gina and Evan.